-My entire teaching career was at one school, and the philosophy is strongly rooted in "community" as the foundation for learning.
-In nine years teaching there I developed a deep appreciation for student-involvement in the community.
+My entire teaching career has been at one school, and the experiential philosophy is strongly rooted in "community" as the foundation for learning.

-These types of projects teach many important social-emotional skills such as empathy and self-reliance.
+These projects also teach important social-emotional skills such as empathy and self-reliance.
 They help students develop essential life and career skills such as collaboration and responsible citizenship.
-Most importantly, action in the community gives students the tools to make a positive impact long after they have completed the project, finished the class, or graduated from school.

 1) Giving Time/Volunteering/Community Service: